 Click here for a comprehensive look at the work of the HRC Foundation, where you can download a .pdf of the HRC Foundation Overview of flip through the digital version.
 Highlights of our programs and projects follow.

 Becoming a parent, sending your 5-year-old to kindergarten, watching your teenager graduate from high school – these are life’s biggest moments.
-For LGBT parents and LGBT children, they can also be some of life’s most challenging moments.
+For LGBTQ parents and LGBTQ children, they can also be some of life’s most challenging moments.
 That’s where HRC’s Children, Youth and Families Program comes in.

 The program’s projects include:

-- HRC’s All Children – All Families Project, which trains child welfare professionals to improve agency policies and practices around LGBT foster and adoptive families, as well as LGBT children and youth;
+- HRC’s All Children – All Families Project, which trains child welfare professionals to improve agency policies and practices around LGBTQ foster and adoptive families, as well as LGBTQ children and youth;

 - HRC’s Welcoming Schools Project, which offers professional development and curriculum for schools to create learning environments that embrace family diversity, avoid gender stereotyping and end bullying; and

-- HRC’s Youth Well-Being Project, which is anchored by the annual Time To Thrive conference, and promotes safety, inclusion and well-being for LGBT youth.
+- HRC’s Youth Well-Being Project, which is anchored by the annual Time To Thrive conference, and promotes safety, inclusion and well-being for LGBTQ youth.

 Going into the hospital is stressful enough without worrying about getting inferior care just because of who you are.
-The Health & Aging Program works to ensure that LGBT people receive optimal treatment in hospitals, clinics and elder care—times of vulnerability when respect and sensitivity are crucial.
-The program evaluates healthcare and elder facilities from an LGBT standpoint, trains current and future care providers, and is a powerful national advocate for LGBT health and aging needs.
+The Health & Aging Program works to ensure that LGBTQ people receive optimal treatment in hospitals, clinics and elder care—times of vulnerability when respect and sensitivity are crucial.
+The program evaluates healthcare and elder facilities from an LGBTQ standpoint, trains current and future care providers, and is a powerful national advocate for LGBTQ health and aging needs.

 Projects under the program include:

-- The Healthcare Equality Index (HEI), which reports on LGBT equity and inclusion in healthcare facilities across the country and trains their staff to provide welcoming, knowledgeable care to LGBT patients.
+- The Healthcare Equality Index (HEI), which reports on LGBTQ equity and inclusion in healthcare facilities across the country and trains their staff to provide welcoming, knowledgeable care to LGBTQ patients.

-- Educational outreach, which brings the heath and aging concerns of LGBT people to a wide range of audiences nationwide, including health professional schools, elder services providers, policymakers and researchers.
+- Educational outreach, which brings the heath and aging concerns of LGBTQ people to a wide range of audiences nationwide, including health professional schools, elder services providers, policymakers and researchers.

 Projects helping advance this work include: